arkovia/acts/constitution-act.md

 ## Part 3: National Philosophy
 ### Section 1: Secular State
 Arkovia believes in a secular state, separated from religion.
 Religions may not influence law or government.

-### Section 2: Non-Religious Spiritual Philosophies
-Arkovia will teach non-religious spiritual philosophies.

-### Section 3: Nationalised Infrastructure
-Arkovia will nationalise public infrastructure to provide infrastructure to it's citizens to protect citizens from natural monopolies which result in profiteering, lack of innovation, poor management and wasteful spending.

-Arkovia will maintain full control over:

-- Health Infrastructure
-- Transport Infrastructure
-- Energy Infrastructure
-- Water Infrastructure
-- Internet & Communications Infrastructure
-- Waste Infrastructure
-- Banking Infrastructure

-### Section 4: Free Healthcare
-Arkovia will devote resources to provide free healthcare for its citizens.
+The state will promote secular values and philosophies, open-mindedness and science.

-### Section 5: Free Education
+### Section 2: Free Education
-Arkovia will devote resources to provide free education throughout life for all citizens.
+Arkovia will devote resources to provide free education throughout life for all citizens, to the best of it's ability.

-### Section 6: Welfare
+### Section 3: Welfare
 Arkovia will devote resources to provide welfare to citizens.

-Arkovia's aim is provide basic safety nets for citizens who are disabled, homeless, starving or unemployed, to help them recover and keep safe.
+Arkovia's aim is provide basic safety nets for citizens who are disabled, homeless, starving or unemployed, to help them recover, keep safe, and get back on their feet.

+It'll be designed to get those able to work, back to work and contributing to society.

-### Section 7: Open Sourced Capitalism
+### Section 4: Open Sourced Capitalism
 Arkovia believes in open sourced capitalism, with no copyrights, or patents.

-Patents prevent competition by creating monopolies over concepts, ideas, inventions and therefore prevent further innovation.

-### Section 8: Patriotism
+### Section 5: Patriotism
 Arkovia believes in strong patriotism and will maintain full political independence.

-### Section 9: Direct Democracy
+### Section 6: Direct Democracy
 Arkovia will provide a direct democracy with full citizen control over initiatives and legislation.

-### Section 10: Community Cooperation
+### Section 7: Community Cooperation
 Arkovia believes in community cooperation, and collective efforts toward building, growing and developing Arkovia.

-### Section 11: Transparency
+### Section 8: Transparency
 Arkovia will have full government transparency, except in areas where national security is involved.
 Arkovia aims to provide open sourced government software, and continuously strive to share news, developments & advancement for all.

-### Section 12: Accountability
+### Section 9: Accountability
 Arkovia believes in full accountability of the Government through:

 - Lasting positive change